Six years of exercise (or lack of exercise) could change your risk of heart failure

 Unlike a heart attack, in which heart muscle dies, heart failure is marked by a long-term, chronic inability of the heart to pump enough blood, or pump it hard enough, to bring needed oxygen to the body.
 The condition affects an estimated 5 million to 6 million Americans and is the leading cause of hospitalizations in those over 65, with risk factors including high blood pressure, high cholesterol, diabetes, smoking, and a family history.

-"In everyday terms our findings suggest that consistently participating in the recommended 150 minutes of moderate to vigorous activity each week, such as brisk walking or biking, in middle age may be enough to reduce your heart failure risk by 31 percent," says Chiadi Ndumele, professor at the Johns Hopkins University School of Medicine and the senior author of a report on the study.
+"In everyday terms our findings suggest that consistently participating in the recommended 150 minutes of moderate to vigorous activity each week, such as brisk walking or biking, in middle age may be enough to reduce your heart failure risk by 31 percent," says Chiadi Ndumele, assistant professor at the Johns Hopkins University School of Medicine and the senior author of a report on the study.
 "Additionally, going from no exercise to recommended activity levels over six years in middle age may reduce heart failure risk by 23 percent."

 The researchers caution that their study, described in the May 15 edition of the journal Circulation, was observational, meaning the results can't and don't show a direct cause-and-effect link between exercise and heart failure.
 But they say the trends observed in data gathered on middle-aged adults suggest that it may never be too late to reduce the risk of heart failure with moderate exercise.